Guide to Combating Allergic Rhinitis

 The best way to treat allergic rhinitis is to avoid specific allergens that cause the symptoms.
 There are also many medications available that can bring relief.
 In addition, certain nutritional factors — discussed in detail in this nutrition guide — can help prevent and control allergic rhinitis.Important Notice: The information on this website has not been verified for correctness or completeness.
 Information included on this website is not a substitute for professional nutrition advice or for professional medical or health advice, examination, diagnosis or treatment.
 Always seek the advice of a qualified health professional.

-Foods that are in season usually have more nutritional value and flavor and are generally cheaper.
-The table below shows which hypoallergenic or low allergenicity foods are at their best in various parts of the world in May.
-Please note that the lists may be incomplete and that seasonal availability can differ from one year to the next.
+Foods that are in season usually have more nutritional value and flavor and are generally cheaper than foods that are not in season.
+In March, there are plenty of foods in season that are safe for most people (but not all!) who suffer from seasonal allergic rhinitis (hay fever).
+These foods are listed in the tables below.
+Please note that the tables may be incomplete and that seasonal availability can differ from one year to the next.